ckotzbauer/chekr/README.md

 version you can specify `-V`.
 This will hide all items, which are deprecated in a never version than specified.
 Increase the burst with `-t` to bypass throttling from the Kubernetes server.

-**Note:**: This command always scans all namespaces and cannot be filtered with the global `-n` flag.
+**Note:** This command always scans all namespaces and cannot be filtered with the global `-n` flag.

 ```
 List deprected objects in your cluster.